LaKabane/libtuntap/README.md

 to receive packets sent to it.
 The userland applications can also send their own packets to the devices and they will be forwarded to the kernel.

-This is useful for developping tunnels, private networks or virtualisation systems.
+This is useful for developing tunnels, private networks or virtualisation systems.

 #### Supported Features